Poppadomus/Russian-DR-Convertor/README.md

 # GDR/DR Calculator

-A simple tool to calculate the gain or loss in US dollars for Russian Global Depositary Receipts (GDRs) or Depositary Receipts (DRs), with optional dividend calculations.
+A simple open-source tool to calculate the gain or loss in US dollars for Russian Global Depositary Receipts (GDRs) or Depositary Receipts (DRs), with optional dividend calculations.

 ## How to Use